“There’s none so blind as those who will not listen.” Neil Gaiman

 - Defend with the weapons the God provides

 We are instructed to “be alert and watchful” (1 Peter 5:8) and to do things like “put on the full armor of God” (Ephesians 6:10-18).
 Why?
 Because there is a very real enemy that is seeking to “steal, kill, and destroy” (John 10:10) us and the plans that God has for our lives.
-It would be unwise to allow our minds and hearts to fill with evil things or not to protect ourselves from the attacks of the enemy.
+It would be unwise to allow our minds and hearts to fill with evil things.
 But sometimes we get it wrong.
 We choose defense mechanisms that are unloving, isolating, ugly, and detrimental to our quality of life.

 We are urged in Colossians 3:13 to “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”
-Forgiveness is an intense process that contributes to the destruction of a hard heart.
-Learning how to replace our instinctual or learned defenses with the one’s given by God can take work and practice!
+Forgiveness is an intense process that helps us break down our walls and soften our heart.
+Learning how to replace our instinctual defenses with the ones given by God can take work and practice!

 Seek help through counseling and community through a church where you feel loved and accepted.
 Proverbs 13:20 says, “He who walks with the wise grows wise,” and Hebrews 10:24-25 says, “And let us consider how to stir up one another to love and good works, not neglecting to meet together.”
 We can learn from others about how to fight the battles in our lives; and having support through them is always better than trying to do it alone.
 We are better together!